 "A plaintiff seeking a preliminary injunction must establish that he is likely to succeed on the merits, that he is likely to suffer irreparable harm in the absence of preliminary relief, that the balance of equities tips in his favor, and that an injunction is in the public interest."
-Glossip, 135 S. Ct. at 2736.
+Glossip v.
+Gross, 135 S. Ct.
+2726, 2736 (2015).
 "The preliminary injunction posture of the present case thus requires petitioners to establish a likelihood that they can establish both that [Ohio's] lethal injection protocol creates a demonstrated risk of severe pain and that the risk is substantial when compared to the known and available alternatives."
 Id. at 2737.

 An appellate court must review a district court's decision granting or denying a preliminary injunction for an abuse of discretion.
 Ashcroft v.
 Am.
 Civil Liberties Union, 542 U.S. 656, 664 (2004).
 "Under this standard, the court reviews the district court's legal conclusions de novo and its factual findings for clear error."
 Babler v.
-Futhey, 618 F.3d 514,

-520 (6th Cir.
+Futhey, 618 F.3d 514, 520 (6th Cir.
 2010); see also Glossip, 135 S. Ct. at 2739. "[A] finding is 'clearly erroneous' when although there is evidence to support it, the reviewing court on the entire evidence is left with the definite and firm conviction that a mistake has been committed."
 Anderson v.
-City of Bessemer City, 470 U.S. 564, 573 (1985).
+City of Bessemer City, 470 U.S. 564, 573 (1985) (quoting United States v.
+United States Gypsum Co., 333 U.S. 364, 395 (1948)).
 The clearly erroneous standard "plainly does not entitle a reviewing court to reverse the finding of the trier of fact simply because it is convinced that it would have decided the case differently."
 Id.
-"In particular, when a trial judge's finding is based on his decision to credit the testimony of one of two or more witnesses, each of whom has told a coherent and facially plausible story that is not contradicted by extrinsic evidence, that finding, if not internally inconsistent, can virtually never be clear error."
-Id. at 575. "[I]f the underlying constitutional question is close," an appellate court "should uphold the injunction and remand for trial on the merits."
-Ashcroft v.
-Am.
-Civil Liberties Union, 542 U.S. at 664-65.
+In particular, "when a trial judge's finding is based on his decision to credit the testimony of one of two or more witnesses, each of whom has told a coherent and facially plausible story that is not contradicted by extrinsic evidence, that finding, if not internally inconsistent, can virtually never be clear error."
+Id. at 575.